 Faculty should have a research project that includes a significant Digital Humanities component on which students can collaborate.
 These projects can be anywhere in their lifetime, from the very beginning to an advanced stage.
 Faculty will meet with their students during the entire duration of the institute and to attend the several joint weekly meetings of the entire group.
 They will present with their students in the fall.
 Depending on the project, technical training may be available for both faculty and students.

-Students will spend roughly 35 hours a week during the duration of the institute, working on their project.
+Students will spend roughly 35 hours a week during the duration of the institute, working on their projects.
 They will be expected to report to the group at the weekly meetings that will take place during the institute.
 In the fall, students will present their work.
 During the institute, students will stay on campus in housing provided by the university, unless they are able to commute regularly to campus.